Program B

 by Dana jaffe of great neck, ny

-Produced by Bobcat Playersrs
+Produced by The Bobcat Players

 Harold loves his car and his independence almost as much as he loves his family.
 When it comes time to give up the keys, Harold resists, causing family tensions to erupt in three generations.
 Dealing with the universal issues of aging, pride, and the right to drive, Harold’s Road provides diverse roles for six characters in a drama peppered with comic flavor.
 The play can be performed with simple, suggestive settings allowing for fluid transitions.